Charles Lindbergh: Literature

 In addition to many biographies, such as A. Scott Berg's 1998 award-winning bestseller Lindbergh, Lindbergh also influenced or was the model for characters in a variety of works of fiction.
 Shortly after he made his famous flight, the Stratemeyer Syndicate began publishing a series of books for juvenile readers called the Ted Scott Flying Stories (1927–1943), which were written by a number of authors using the nom de plume "Franklin W. Dixon", in which the pilot hero was closely modeled after Lindbergh.
 Ted Scott duplicated the solo flight to Paris in the series' first volume, Over the Ocean to Paris (1927).
-Another reference to Lindbergh appears in the Agatha Christie novel (1934) and movie Murder on the Orient Express (1974) which begins with a fictionalized depiction of the Lindbergh kidnapping.
+Another reference to Lindbergh appears in the Agatha Christie novel Murder on the Orient Express (1934) and the subsequent adaptations, which connects the plot with a fictionalized depiction of the Lindbergh kidnapping.

 There have been several alternate history novels depicting Lindbergh's alleged Nazi-sympathies and non-interventionist views during the first half of World War II.
 In Daniel Easterman's K is for Killing (1997), a fictional Lindbergh becomes president of a fascist United States.
 The Philip Roth novel The Plot Against America (2004) explores an alternative history where Franklin Delano Roosevelt is defeated in the 1940 presidential election by Lindbergh, who allies the United States with Nazi Germany.

 The Robert Harris novel Fatherland (1992) explores an alternative history where the Nazis won the war, the United States still defeats Japan, Adolf Hitler and President Joseph Kennedy negotiate peace terms, and Lindbergh is the US Ambassador to Germany.
 The Jo Walton novel Farthing (2006) explores an alternate history where the United Kingdom made peace with Nazi Germany in 1941, Japan never attacked Pearl Harbor, thus the United States never got involved with the war, and Lindbergh is president and is seeking closer economic ties with the Greater East Asian Co-Prosperity Sphere.

 In Back in the USSA by Eugene Byrne and Kim Newman (1997) has Lindbergh as one of the Revolutionary Fraternity Squadron, flying heroes making propaganda visits across the USSA.
 Lindbergh is consistently portrayed as one of the more honourable members of the Squadron.